geshan/laravel6-on-google-cloud-run/readme.md

 ## Laravel on Google Cloud Run

-This is a demo repo for Laravel 6 on Google Cloud Run.
+This is a demo repo for a blog post on [Laravel 6 on Google Cloud Run](https://geshan.com.np/blog/2019/10/get-laravel-6-running-on-google-cloud-run-step-by-step-with-ci/).
 This repo has an example with CI/CD with Github Actions.

 ### Run on Google cloud run